openSUSE/openSUSE-git/git-native-packaging.md

 ### Eat the cake and have it too: rebase and merge at the same time

 In contrast to OBS in git a commit can have multiple parents.
-So instead of throwing away the history of a submission it's actually possible to refer to both to the previous commit factory as well as the history in the devel branch.
+So instead of throwing away the history of a submission, it's actually possible to refer to both the previous commit in factory, as well as the history in the devel branch.
 That's a merge.
 However, with the rebases going on as described previously a normal merge would lead to conflicts.
 Factory however is not interested in resolving